 A prolific saxophonist, clarinetist and composer, Peter Van Huffel appears frequently in all sorts of ensembles and musical settings with musicians from around the world.
-He is the leader of the punk-jazz trio GORILLA MASK, (with bassist Roland Fidezius and drummer Rudi Fischerlehner), which has been active since 2009 and has performed at some of the most recognized venues across Europe and toured across Canada in 2013.
-They released their debut CD, “HOWL!”, in 2012 on the German label “Between the Lines Records”, and their second album, “Bite My Blues”, in 2014 on the acclaimed Portuguese avant-garde label “Clean Feed Records” – both of which received rave reviews across Europe, North America and Japan, as well as much attention in radio and print media around the world.
+His primary project – the punk-jazz trio GORILLA MASK with bassist Roland Fidezius and drummer Rudi Fischerlehner – has been active since 2009 and has performed at many of the most recognized venues across Europe and first toured across Canada in 2013.
+They released their debut CD, “HOWL!”, in 2012 on the German label “Between the Lines”, and have since released two more albums with the acclaimed Portuguese label “Clean Feed Records” – “Bite My Blues” (2014) and “Iron Lung” (2017) which was also released in LP format.
+Each of Gorilla Mask’s releases has received rave reviews, as well as honourable mentions and features in radio and print media around the world.

-Peter has also worked as the co-leader of two ensembles with Belgian vocalist Sophie Tassignon: the Berlin based ensemble House of Mirrors – a chamber style group featuring pianist Julie Sassoon and bassist Meinrad Kneer, which can be heard on their 2014 release “Act One” (featuring the group’s original bassist, Miles Perkin); and HuffLiGNoN with bassist Michael Bates and trombonist Samuel Blaser, which released it’s debut album on “Clean Feed Records” in 2008 to outstanding reviews including a Disque d’Émoi from France’s Jazz Magazine – one of the magazine’s top monthly mentions.
-The music of House of Mirrors covers an eclectic array of spectrums, including influences from 20th century composers, exploratory improvisations and lyrical songs.
-HuffLiGNoN, also chamber-esque but with heavier jazz influences, held performances in New York, Canada, and completed three extensive tours of Europe in 2008 and 2009.
+Peter’s latest musical endeavour is an octet project featuring an international cast of musicians based in and around Berlin.
+The compositions and musical direction of his octet stem from two previous ensembles which he co-led with Belgian vocalist Sophie Tassignon: the Berlin based House of Mirrors – a chamber style group featuring pianist Julie Sassoon and bassist Meinrad Kneer (originally Miles Perkin), which can be heard on their 2014 release “Act One”; and HuffLiGNoN with bassist Michael Bates and trombonist Samuel Blaser, which released it’s debut album on “Clean Feed” in 2008 to outstanding reviews including a Disque d’Émoi from France’s Jazz Magazine – one of the magazine’s top monthly mentions.
+The Peter Van Huffel Octet was premiered in April 2017 in Berlin, and has plans for more upcoming performances and an album release in 2019.

 In 2009, Peter developed an international quartet featuring musicians from all over the globe who came together in Berlin and Cologne to record Peter’s second disc for Fresh Sound Records, “Like the Rusted Key”.
 In 2010, this international quartet, (featuring New York pianist Jesse Stacken, bassist Miles Perkin, and Swiss drummer Samuel Rohrer), followed the release of their critically acclaimed CD with a series of four tours across Europe and a cross-Canada tour which included performances at some of Canada’s top jazz festivals.
 Previously, Peter led the New York based PVH Quintet with Jesse Stacken, Scott DuBois, Michael Bates and Jeff Davis during his 2002-08 NYC residency.
 The group held regular performances at such New York staples as the 55 Bar, The Tea Lounge and the Cornelia Street Café, and toured Canada frequently.
 They can be heard on Peter’s 2007 Fresh Sound Records release, “Silvester Battlefield” and on their 2005 independent release “On Common Ground”.

-Aside from GORILLA MASK, Peter is currently active with a slew of other projects including the Berlin duo KRONIX with Canadian-Ukrainian guitarist Alex Maksymiw – which released their debut CD on Fresh Sound records in early 2016; the New-York based trio BOOM CRANE, featuring Michael Bates (bass) and Jeff Davis (drums) which released its debut CD in 2014 (also on Fresh Sound/New Talent); and the Berlin based collaborative trio The Scrambling EX with legendary German musicians Andreas Willers and Oliver Steidle, which released it’s debut album on England’s FMR records in 2015.
-In addition, Peter also performs as a part of the Meinrad Kneer Quintet, the Scott Fields Freetet, and frequently with American guitarist Dan Nettles.
+Aside from GORILLA MASK, Peter is currently active with a slew of other projects including the Berlin duo KRONIX with Canadian-Ukrainian guitarist Alex Maksymiw – which released their debut CD on Fresh Sound records in early 2016; the New-York based trio BOOM CRANE, featuring Michael Bates (bass) and Jeff Davis (drums) which released its debut CD in 2014 (also on Fresh Sound/New Talent); the Berlin based collaborative trio The Scrambling EX with legendary German guitarist Andreas Willers and NYC drummer Devin Gray; the Meinrad Kneer Quintet; and most recently Lunar Mansions – a collaborative quartet with American guitarist Dan Nettles, bassist Roland Fidezius and Irish drummer Sean Carpio.

 Aside from Peter’s extensive discography as a bandleader, he can be heard on the 2006 release by the New York trio ANIMAL FORUM; two discs by NYC based guitarist Lily Maase; a re-scored DVD/CD release of the Buster Keaton film “Steamboat Bill Jr.” by guitarist Dan Nettles as well as Dan’s recent vinyl releases “Inside Voices” and “Outside Choices” (2015) with his regular ensemble Kenosha Kid; the 2014 release GrunGrauBraun on Gligg Records by the German ensemble HUM; and his debut CD from 2003, “Mind Over Matter” featuring his early Toronto-based ensemble.
 Peter also performs frequently with a number of other musicians from Europe, North America and beyond in variety of improvised and original-music settings.